cmtayl0r/react-worldwise/README.md

 ## Description

-A SPA to collect and display favourite locations in OpenStreetMap via Geo-location and other properties.
+A SPA to collect and display favourite locations in a OpenStreetMap view via Geo-location and other data properties.

 > [!NOTE]
 > Tutorial initiated project, sourced from The Ultimate React Course